SC on Manipur: Apex court cannot be used as platform to escalate tension

-“The apex court cannot be used as a platform to escalate tension in Manipur,” the Supreme Court on Monday (July 10) said while making it clear that it could not take the law and order apparatus in its hands to douse the violence.
+The Supreme Court on Monday (July 10) told the counsels representing the warring Kuki and Meitei ethnic groups from Manipur to avoid using the apex court as a platform that could potentially escalate tension in the northeastern state.

-A bench of Chief Justice DY Chandrachud and Justice PS Narasimha said at the most it could give directions to the authorities to make the situation better and for that it needed the assistance of different groups and positive suggestions.
+The Bench of CJI DY Chandrachud and Justice PS Narasimha, while making it clear that the court cannot run the law and order apparatus of the state to quell the violence, said it can at most direct the authorities to improve the situation.
+For that, it sought help from different groups and positive suggestions.

+“Give us some positive suggestions by Tuesday to make the situation better and we will ask the Centre and the Manipur government to look into it,” the Bench told the different groups as it took on record the status report filed by the state chief secretary on the current situation in the violence-hit state.

 Also read: Warring groups target each other with quadcopters in violence-hit Manipur